 When not a fan of swapping sim cards and changing numbers you can opt for a pocket WiFi.
 These portable WiFi devices are a great way to get internet while traveling, but I am not a fan.
 Click on the link to read my HONEST review.

 Traveltomtom recommends buying a Vodafone prepaid sim card on arrival at Rome Airport.
-For €35 you get 30 GB data in Italy and 5 GB data for Europe.
-It is not the best deal Italy sim card deal, but the best you can get at Rome Airport.
+For €35 EUR ($39 USD) you get 30 GB data in Italy, including 5 GB data for for EU data roaming.
+It is not the best prepaid sim card deal for Italy, but the best you can get at Rome Airport.

-Another great alternative is getting a world sim card for travelers with global coverage.
-Traveltomtom compared and reviewed the best international sim cards for traveling the world in 2023 and found out that some international sim card deals are great for traveling to Europe and cheaper than buying a prepaid sim card at Rome Airport.
+Another great alternative is ordering a world sim card for travelers with global coverage.
+Traveltomtom compared and reviewed the best international sim cards for traveling the world in 2024 and found out that some international sim card deals are great for traveling to Europe and cheaper than buying a prepaid sim card at Rome Airport.

 Best e-sim cards for Italy